-2.6.1 NEW APPLICANTS FOR REGIONAL JUDGE
+2.6.1 NEW CANDIDATES FOR REGIONAL JUDGE

-New applicants for Regional Judge may be certified and added to the list after:
+New candidates for Regional Judge may be certified and added to the list after:

-- (a) Completing an approved IAC "Introduction to Aerobatic Judging" course (introductory and refresher portions) within the current or previous contest year prior to application for Regional Judge Certification.
-If the applicant completed an "Introduction to Aerobatic Judging" course prior to the previous contest year, then completion of either the recurrency portion (2nd day) of the "Introduction" course or the "Advanced Aerobatic Judging" course within the current or previous contest year may be used to satisfy this requirement. - (b) Passing the current IAC Regional Judge Exam with a minimum score of 80% within the current or previous contest year prior to application for Regional Judge Certification. - (c) Performing the duties of Assistant to a grading Judge (recording does not suffice) for no less than 40 flights, of which 10 are Advanced or Unlimited, within the current or previous contest year prior to application for Regional Judge Certification.
-The requirement for at least 10 of the 40 flights to be in the Advanced or Unlimited category will be waived for an applicant who has competed in Advanced or Unlimited within the current or previous contest year. - (d) Filling out a current Regional Judge Application Form. - (e) Following successful completion of the requirements delineated in 2.6.1(a) through (d) above, requesting a current National Judge to select another current Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the applicant and examining Judges.
-Prior to commencement of the Practical Exam, the applicant must present to the examining judges:
+- (a) Completing an approved IAC "Introduction to Aerobatic Judging" course (introductory and refresher portions) within the current or previous contest year.
+If the candidate completed an "Introduction to Aerobatic Judging" course prior to the previous contest year, then completion of either the recurrency portion (2nd day) of the "Introduction" course or the "Advanced Aerobatic Judging" course within the current or previous contest year may be used to satisfy this requirement. - (b) Passing the current IAC Regional Judge Exam with a minimum score of 80% within the current or previous contest year. - (c) Performing the duties of Assistant to a grading Judge (recording does not suffice) for no less than 40 flights, of which 10 are Advanced or Unlimited, within the current or previous contest year.
+The requirement for at least 10 of the 40 flights to be in the Advanced or Unlimited category will be waived for a candidate who has competed in Advanced or Unlimited within the current or previous contest year. - (d) Following successful completion of the requirements delineated in 2.6.1(a) through (c) above, requesting a current National Judge to select another current Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the candidate and examining Judges.
+Prior to commencement of the Practical Exam, the candidate must present to the examining judges an official IAC communication stating that all prerequisites were successfully completed.